spillz/picty/user-guide/start.rst

    As soon as the collection is created picty is going to scan the image folder and (by default) all of its subfolders for photos and videos.
-Then picty will then generate a thumbnail and read a subset of its metadata (tags and other information embedded in the image file).
+Then picty will generate a thumbnail and read a subset of its metadata (tags and other information embedded in the image file).
 Depending on how many images you have in your collection, this could take some time, especially the first run. picty